FabrizioCafolla/py-secscan/README.md

 # PY SecScan

-PySecScan is the tool that allows you to perform security scans in your Python project through a YAML configuration.
+PySecScan is the tool that allows you to perform security scans in your Python project through a simple YAML configuration.

 ## Usage